ballerina-platform/module-ballerinax-nats/docs/spec/spec.md

 4. Secured connections.

 Connections can be secured using following approaches.
 All the given approaches are supported by both the client and the listener.

+**Configurations available for basic authentication:**

+`nats:Credentials`
+- `string` username - The username for basic authentication.
+- `string` password - The password for basic authentication.

+**Configurations available for token-based authentication:**

+`nats:Tokens`
+- `string` token - The token value for token-based authentication.

+**Configurations available for ssl/tls:**

+`nats:SecureSocket`
+- `crypto:TrustStore|string` cert - Configurations associated with `crypto:TrustStore` or single certificate file that the client trusts.
+- `crypto:KeyStore|nats:CertKey` key - Configurations associated with `crypto:KeyStore` or combination of certificate and private key of the client.
+- `record` protocol - SSL/TLS protocol related options.

 ```ballerina
    // Connect using username/password credentials.